STAPLEY JUNIOR HIGH SCHOOL

 Each nine-week grade is assigned as follows: 90% - 100% = A; 80% - 89% = B; 70% - 79% = C; 60% - 69% = D; 59% and below = F. The semester grade is the average of the two quarters.

 Grades are available online through the parent/student portal by accessing Mesa’s, Stapley’s, or my web page.
-I update grades every two weeks at which time I will give students a printed copy.
-Parent or guardian signatures on these grade reports are required and will count as a grade.
-These signed grade reports must be returned to me the following Monday.
-Any late assignments that are acceptable at that time (see late work policy below) must be turned in no later than the following Friday.
-I encourage you to use this as an opportunity to discuss progress on current goals and set new goals for the future.
+We encourage you to frequently use the grade portal to access your child’s progress.
+We update grades about every two weeks.
+When students are given a printed copy of their grades, parent or guardian signatures on these grade reports are required and will count as a grade.
+These signed grade reports must be returned the following Monday.
+We encourage you to use this as an opportunity to discuss progress on current goals and set new goals for the future.

 If the student has an excused absence, she or he will have one day for each missed day to complete the missing work.
 It is the student’s responsibility to find out what was missed before or after class, NOT DURING CLASS TIME.
 There is a make-up calendar in the classroom that students may refer to on their return.
 Missed tests or quizzes must be made up before or after school within the same time period of the length of the absence (i.e. If a student is absent one day, the test or quiz must be made up the day of return).
 If the test or quiz is not made up in this time period, the score will be a 0 and the student will not be allowed to make up the test or quiz.

-Students will complete a calendar of daily class activities and homework at the beginning of class each day.
-Please refer to this calendar or the one on my web page to keep updated on assignments, homework, due dates, test dates, etc.
+Students will complete a calendar of daily class activities and homework at the beginning of class each day in their Stapley Planner.
+Please refer to this planner or the one on our web page to keep updated on assignments, homework, due dates, test dates, etc.

-I am usually available before or after school for extra help.
-To ensure my presence, please make an appointment with me beforehand.
+We are usually available before or after school for extra help.
+To ensure our presence, please make an appointment beforehand.

 Students must bring the following materials to class every day: